mgoldcoin/mgold/technical-details/sponsored-fee.md

 ### Use Cases

-* Users can fee in accet but nodes owner don't need to allow payments in this asset.
+* Users can set fee in asset but node owners don't need to allow payments in this asset.

+Then sponsorship is set for an asset, the miner will receive a fee in Waves for the processing of a transaction with the fee in the sponsored asset.
+Only the issuer of the asset can set the sponsorship.
+The sponsorship is set by giving the rate at which the fee in the asset is converted in the fee in Waves.

 ### Implementation